 From the upper border of manubrium to the intersection of caudal margin of the innominate (left brachiocephalic) vein with the trachea.

 These nodes are not adjacent to the trachea like the nodes in station 2, but they are anterior to the vessels

 Nodes not adjacent to the trachea like the nodes in station 2, but behind the esophagus, which is pre-vertebral

 This group includes:

 Sub-aortic nodes (station 5)

-These nodes are located lateral to aorta and pulmonary trunk in the, so-called AP window
+These nodes are located lateral to the aorta and pulmonary trunk in the so-called AP window

 Para-aortic node (station 6)

 These are ascending aorta or phrenic nodes lying anterior and lateral to the ascending aorta and the aortic arch